 6. Honey & hazelnut oat latte

-If you like honey, hazelnut, oat milk, or the Starbucks blonde espresso (or all of the above), you’ll probably enjoy a sip of the honey & hazelnut oat latte.
+If you enjoy honey, hazelnut, oat milk, or the Starbucks blonde espresso (or all of the above), you’ll likely appreciate a sip of the honey & hazelnut oat latte.

 It comes with just the right amount of sweetness, creaminess, and nutty flavor.